 \begin{lemma}[classical consistency relations for flips of ideal triangulations] Fix a triangulable generalized marked surface $\frak{S}$.
 The flips $\Phi_i$ of ideal triangulations of $\frak{S}$ satisfy the following relations: \begin{enumerate}\itemsep0em \item[\rm (1)] $\Phi_i \Phi_i = {\rm id}$ when applied to any ideal triangulation;

 \item[\rm (2)] $\Phi_i \Phi_j \Phi_i \Phi_j = {\rm id}$ when applied to an ideal triangulation $\Delta$ with $b_{ij}=0$;

 \item[\rm (3)] $\Phi_i \Phi_j \Phi_i \Phi_j \Phi_i = P_{(ij)}$ when applied to an ideal triangulation $\Delta$ with $b_{ij}=\pm 1$, where $P_{(ij)}$ is the label exchange $i\leftrightarrow j$. \end{enumerate} \end{lemma} \begin{proposition}[the completeness of the flip relations] Any algebraic relation among flips is a consequence of the above.
-That is, any sequence of flips that starts and ends at a same ideal triangulation can be transformed to the empty sequence of flips by applying a finite number of the above three types of relations. \end{proposition} Both of these statements are well known; see e.g. \cite{FST} and references therein.
-We note that, if we drop the condition of Def.\ref{def:regular_triangulation} and moreover allow `tagged' ideal triangulations of \cite{FST}, then there are relations of flips that are not consequences of the above; see \cite{FST} \cite{KY}.
+That is, any sequence of flips that starts and ends at the same ideal triangulation can be transformed to the empty sequence of flips by applying a finite number of the above three types of relations. \end{proposition} Both of these statements are well known; see e.g. \cite{FST} and references therein.
+We note that, if we use `tagged' ideal triangulations as in \cite{FST} which in particular include self-folded ideal triangulations, instead of just ideal triangulations that are not self-folded as stipulated by Def.\ref{def:regular_triangulation}, then there exist relations of flips that are not consequences of the above; see \cite{FST} \cite{KY}.